Counting Hyperbolic Components: Type IV components

 \subsection{Low periods and the proof of Theorem~\ref{1.1}}

-The last ingredients needed to prove Theorem~\ref{1.1} are contained in the lemma below. \begin{lemma} Here, $\eta _{IV}(1,m,p/q)$ denotes the number of type IV hyperbolic components in the $p/q$-limb of the Mandelbrot set with an attractive cycle of period dividing $m$. \end{lemma} \begin{proof}
+The last ingredients needed to prove Theorem~\ref{1.1} are contained in the lemma below.

-The formula for $\eta _{IV}(1,m)$ is a consequence of the Douady-Hubbard classification \cite{D-H1} of hyperbolic components in the Mandelbrot set for the parameter family of quadratic polynomials $\{ z^2+v\mid v\in \C\} $, which is naturally identified with $\C$.
-The complement of the Mandelbrot set in $\C $ is the intersection with $\C$ of the type I hyperbolic component of rational maps which is mentioned in the introduction.
+\begin{lemma} Here, $\eta _{\rm IV}(1,m,p/q)$ denotes the number of type IV hyperbolic components in the $p/q$-limb of the Mandelbrot set with an attractive cycle of period dividing $m$. \end{lemma} \begin{proof} As already mentioned, the formula for $\eta _{\rm IV}(1,m)$ is a consequence of the Douady-Hubbard classification \cite{D-H1} of hyperbolic components in the Mandelbrot set for the parameter family of quadratic polynomials $\{ z^2+v\mid v\in \C\} $, which is naturally identified with $\C$.
+In fact, the complement of the Mandelbrot set in $\C $ is the intersection with $\C$ of the type I hyperbolic component of rational maps which is mentioned in the introduction.
 The type I hyperbolic component contains no critically finite maps.
 In fact, it coincides with the set of $v$ for which the forward orbit of $0$ under $z\mapsto z^2+v$ diverges to $\infty $.
 The main cardioid of the Mandelbrot set (as it is known) is the hyperbolic component of $z\mapsto z^2$.
 The set of all the other hyperbolic components in the Mandelbrot set, for which the attractive cycle is of period dividing $m$, is in two-to-one correspondence with the set of odd-denominator rationals

 Therefore, we obtain

 Furthermore, the set of all hyperbolic components in the $p/q$ limb of the Mandelbrot set, for which the attractive cycle is of period dividing $m$, is in two-to-one correspondence with the set of odd-denominator rationals $k/(2^m-1)$ in a closed interval $[1/(2^q-1),2/(2^q-1)]$, since the arguments of the root are of the form $r/(2^q-1)$ and $(r+1)/(2^q-1)$ for some $r$ coprime to $q$.
 This is the number $\nu _q(m)$.